 After the initial zone-out, I couldn’t quite get to that level of Zen, and I found myself wondering how long I had been in there.
 I’d lost all concept of time—it felt like I could have been in there for days minus the fact that I most certainly would have been screaming out of hunger and thirst if that had been the case.

 Slightly out of desperation, I turned the dial to my right until soft, ambient music filled the pod.
 Even though the point is that all your senses should be deprived, I found that the music immediately helped ease my mind, and I began drifting off again…until the pod flooded with light and a pleasant British voice came on: “Hello.
 Your float session is now over.”

 As I rinsed myself off in the shower (which came with a nice assortment of organic hair and body products), I tried to analyze what had just happened.
 Did I feel more relaxed?
 Slightly.
 What did I feel about the experience itself?
 Unsure.
 Would I do it again?
 Debatable.

-As I drove home from Venice to Downtown Los Angeles that night, I still felt like I was floating, in both mind and spirit.
-I felt the strong urge to crank up the volume and blast a tune (Blood Orange’s new album, Freetown Sound, was the choice du jour), and I nodded along to Dev Hynes’s crooning, blissed out and completely unperturbed by the L.A. traffic that usually elicits a feeling more akin to road rage within me.
+As I drove home from Venice to downtown Los Angeles that night, I still felt like I was floating in both mind and spirit.
+I felt the strong urge to crank up the volume and blast a tune (Blood Orange’s album Freetown Sound was the choice du jour), and I nodded along to Dev Hynes’ crooning, blissed out and completely unperturbed by the L.A. traffic that usually elicits a feeling more akin to road rage within me.

-So—would I go again?
+So, would I go again?
 The answer is a resounding yes.
-It’s by no means wallet-friendly—one session will set you back $85 ($75 for first-timers)—but the feeling you get when you emerge is invaluable for anyone feeling stressed, overwhelmed, or in need of physical or mental healing.
+It’s by no means wallet-friendly—one session will set you back $75 ($69 for first-timers)—but the feeling you get when you emerge is invaluable for anyone feeling stressed, overwhelmed, or in need of physical or mental healing.
 In other words: everyone.
 Float on.